mariannatrench247/A-Welcome/README.md

 I am a vegetarian 💚 😸 🐰 🌿 🍄
 In my spare time I like hiking in the woods 🌲 🌲 🌲 Playing with Daisy the Dog 🌼 🐕 🌼 🐕 🌼
-Reading : mostly about cosmology or science 👾 🌠
+Reading : mostly about cosmology or science 👾 🌠 🌌

+Happy Scrolling! :octocat: :octocat:

 I have call back notes to my blog :